 Restaurant Seating Styles

-If you’re revamping your restaurant seating layout, you have a variety of styles to choose from, all of which could have an impact on the way your customers interact with your business.
+If you’re revamping your restaurant seating layout, you have a variety of styles to choose from — all of which could have an impact on the way your customers interact with your business.
 Want to keep your customers socialising for longer?
-Choose seating that encourages them to relax with higher back chairs and luxurious upholstery giving your staff the opportunity to upsell coffees and drinks while your customers sink comfortably into their seats.
+Choose a restaurant seating arrangement that encourages them to relax with higher back chairs and luxurious fabrics.
+Not only does this ensure the customer’s comfort, but it also gives your staff an opportunity to upsell coffee and drinks to increase on profit.

 Does your business rely on high turnaround?
-Go for a strategic seating setup that is simple and chic, inviting your diners in for a quick bite but not letting them get too comfortable on a sofa or armchair so that you’re missing out on the next batch of customers that walk through the door.
+Go for a restaurant seating strategy that is simple and chic, inviting your diners in for a quick bite but not letting them get too comfortable on a sofa or armchair so that you’re missing out on the next potential customers to walk through the door.

 Banquette or Fixed Restaurant Seating

 Not only can banquette seating or fixed booth seating highlight key features such as wall features in your restaurant, but it brings a welcoming layer of privacy for your customers.
 A booth is more of an enclosed, relaxed space for a group of customers to enjoy their dining experience.

 Banquettes can also help to create natural walkways for diners and waiting staff to ease the free flow of foot traffic through the restaurant.

 Banquette seating can result in guests not feeling so exposed in the wider restaurant space and a more private or intimate space might just encourage them to stay a little longer.
 What’s more, when people can relax their back against comfortable fixed seating and settle into the experience they tend to be more comfortable, which can often lead to them spending more money.
 In fact, ‘Spend Per Minute’ in full-service restaurants has been known to increase when customers are sat within a booth which is why so many large restaurant chains encourage the deployment of banquettes within their establishments.